 - Rho Chi is a national honorary pharmaceutical society.
 Eligibility for membership is limited to upper class professional and graduate students in pharmacy and is based on high attainment in scholarship, character, personality, and leadership being limited to a maximum of 20% of each class.
-The initiation banquet for new members is held annually in the fall, while each spring Rho Chi sponsors an honors convocation to recognize scholastic achievement among all classes of pharmacy. - Rho Pi Phi International Pharmacy Fraternity is another pharmacy fraternity. - Student National Pharmaceutical Association (SNPhA).
+The initiation banquet for new members is held annually in the fall, while each spring Rho Chi sponsors an honors convocation to recognize scholastic achievement among all classes of pharmacy. - Student College of Clinical Pharmacy (SCCP) SCCP is a student chapter of the American College of Clinical Pharmacy (ACCP).
+The ACCP's purpose is to advance human health by extending the frontiers of clinical pharmacy.
+The mission of SCCP is to orient students to the practice of clinical pharmacy by: providing information to students about careers and opportunities within the field of clinical pharmacy, promoting dedication to excellence in patient care, research, and education, encouraging skill development necessary to function within an interdisciplinary team, advocating the role of clinical pharmacists within healthcare, and encouraging participation in the American College of Clinical Pharmacy at the national level and/or the local/regional chapters. - Student National Pharmaceutical Association (SNPhA).
 The Findlay student chapter of the National Pharmaceutical Association (SNPhA) extends membership to all undergraduate and graduate students enrolled in pharmacy programs.
 Its main objectives are to provide mechanisms by which minority pharmacy students may participate in shaping their professional curricula; to develop within minority communities, a positive image of black, Latino, and other minority health professionals; and, to inform pharmacy students of opportunities and obligations as future health care professionals.
 To attain its purposes and objectives, SNPhA develops, conducts, and coordinates programs that provide services, research, and training in areas directly affecting the health care or minority population. - Student Society of Health-System Pharmacists.
 This organization provides an opportunity for students to become knowledgeable about providing pharmaceutical care in hospitals and other institutions.
 In addition, students have the opportunity to observe pharmacy practice in an organized health care setting.
 Membership and participation in the Ohio Society of Hospital Pharmacists and the American Society of Health-System Pharmacists is encouraged both as a student and upon graduation.